adarsh1001111/RocketAndMeteors-MAC-/README.md

 ------------------------
 ## Controls

-W/S: Move the Rocket up/down
+-W/S: Move the Rocket up/down
-A/D: Move the Rocket Left/Right [ACTIVATED IN LEVEL 3]
+-A/D: Move the Rocket Left/Right [ACTIVATED IN LEVEL 3]
-F: Fire Lazer from the rocket's nose which can destroy the meteor it strikes [ACTIVATED IN LEVEL 3]
+-F: Fire Lazer from the rocket's nose which can destroy the meteor it strikes [ACTIVATED IN LEVEL 3]
-Q: Quit the game which playing
+-Q: Quit the game which playing

 ## Gameplay